 Implementations conforming to the ExternalRemediation API include:

-- poison-pill - a mechanism designed for shared-nothing environments without programmatic access to BMC-like hardware
+- self-node-remediation - a mechanism designed for shared-nothing environments without programmatic access to BMC-like hardware

 - (wip) metal3 - a mechanism designed for bare metal clusters with a functioning Metal3 API